18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Deadline: Rolling

-The Neuroscience Research Academy explores the biological foundations of the brain, progressing from the cellular foundations of the neuron to an understanding of the sensory systems, and culminating with higher-order cognitive functions such as memory, emotion, and morality.
-Taught by members of Penn’s Biological Basis of Behavior program, this neuroscience research internship program introduces current students to this cutting-edge field in both research and medicine, which has provided important insights into understanding the mind in both health and disease.
+The Neuroscience Research Academy explores the biological foundations of the brain, progressing from cellular neurobiology to an understanding of sensory systems and higher-order cognitive functions, such as memory, emotion, and morality.
+Taught by faculty from Penn’s Biological Basis of Behavior program, this neuroscience research internship introduces students to cutting-edge neuroscience applications in research and medicine, offering insights into both healthy brain function and neurological disorders.

 Location: Philadelphia, PA